Thomas Jollie: Happy union

 Though Jollie was a strong independent and a great stickler for his principles in the matter of ordination, he joined the ‘happy union’ of presbyterians and congregationalists, which was not introduced into Lancashire till 3 April 1693, when it had already been dissolved in London.
 At the third meeting (4 Sept.
 1694) he was appointed, with Henry Newcome, the Manchester presbyterian, to conduct the correspondence for the county.
 At the tenth meeting (12 April 1698) he preached the sermon.
-According to Calamy ‘he drew up a large essay for farther concord amongst evangelical reforming churches.’
+According to Calamy, ‘he drew up a large essay for farther concord amongst evangelical reforming churches.’

 Death and family

 Thomas died at Wymondhouses on 14 March 1703, and was buried on 18 March at Altham.
+His portrait hangs in Mansfield College, Oxford, the university's first Nonconformist college.

 He was three times a widower before he reached the age of thirty; his fourth wife died 8 June 1675, aged 42.
 He had two sons, Timothy and Samuel.
-His portrait hangs in Mansfield College, Oxford, the university's first Nonconformist college.
+Timothy went on to become a preacher.

 Among his collateral descendants is William Bowland, the current 16th Lord of Bowland.